michaelmusty/.dotfiles/README.markdown

 [RiseUp’s OpenPGP best
 practices](https://we.riseup.net/riseuplabs+paow/openpgp-best-practices).
 The
-i3 configuration is mostly changed to make window switching behave like Vim windows and Tmux panes do, and there’s a fair few resources defined for rxvt-unicode.
+i3 configuration is mostly changed to make window switching behave like Vim windows and tmux panes do, and there’s a fair few resources defined for rxvt-unicode.
 Otherwise, the rest of the configuration isn’t too distant from the defaults.